-Kelvin H. Taketa is Senior Fellow of the Hawai‘i Community Foundation (HCF) – the largest foundation in the state that works with individuals, families, foundations, government agencies, and organizations to transform lives and improve our communities.
+Kelvin H. Taketa is the former President and CEO of the Hawai‘i Community Foundation (HCF) – the largest foundation in the state that works with individuals, families, foundations, government agencies, and organizations to transform lives and improve our communities.

 Born and raised in Hawai‘i, Kelvin graduated from Colorado College and received his Juris Doctor degree from the University of California’s Hastings College of Law.
 Since graduating from law school, he has spent his entire career as a non-profit executive while also working in the private sector.